Kibibit/yub/README.md

 * https://code.google.com/p/yubikey-val-server-php/wiki/GettingStartedWritingClients
 * https://code.google.com/p/yubikey-val-server-php/wiki/ValidationProtocolV20

+## Plans for web component
+will be based on this codepen: https://codepen.io/neilkalman/pen/LdagNR maybe without the modal and different text. here's the icon only version: https://codepen.io/neilkalman/pen/GxeYjy

 ## Disclaimer

 This software is open-source and is a personal project, not officially endorsed by Yubico in any way.